Cambodian-American charged with molesting village boys

 Phan Sopheak, a court spokesman in Takeo province south of Phnom Penh, said Tan Saravuth was charged Tuesday with procuring children for prostitution, a crime punishable by seven to 15 years in prison.
 He was arrested Friday in Phnom Penh.

 Police said Tan Saravuth was born in Cambodia but went to the United States as a refugee in the early 1980s.
+His personal documents give conflicting ages for him of 47 and 57.

 Action Pour Les Enfants, a nongovernmental organization that combats child sex abuse, said he told police he was arrested in the United States for sexually molesting boys and returned to Cambodia around 1997.
+He moved to Takeo in 2002, where he was accused of molesting the boys after winning poor village families’ trust with gifts to them and their children.

 Most Read Stories